rjabdulkadir/ipa/hardware/readme.txt

-This folder will hold the hardware design files.
+This folder holds the hardware design files.